nerstak/M1-JEE-Project/doc/Use Postgress with Glassfish.md

 11. THEN edit the __default one, and select postgresql pool.

-12. If this does not work, you may perform suicide.
+12. If this does not work, we invite you to contact us.